Qualifying Life Event

 - Surviving domestic abuse or spousal abandonment and enrolling in a new, personal health policy

-- Filing and winning an appeal after an incorrect eligibility determination or substantial contract violation
+Filing and winning an appeal after an incorrect eligibility determination or substantial contract violation can also grant you an SEP.

-A special enrollment period generally lasts 30-60 days before or after the qualifying event, during which an individual is allowed to make plan changes or sign up for a new health insurance plan immediately.
+A special enrollment period generally lasts 30–60 days before or after the qualifying life event, during which an individual is allowed to make plan changes or sign up for a new health insurance plan immediately.
+During a qualifying life event, the HR team should support the employee where applicable.

 There are three dates you must check with your plan before assuming you are covered: